 Tehran Grand Bazaar is one of the fundamental business hubs of Iran and it has an amazing economic structure.
 It is divided into many parts each of which is dedicated to a special business.
-There are many serays (alleys,), carvanseras, hojrehs (shops) and so forth.
+There are many serays (alleys,), caravanserais, hojrehs (shops), and so forth.
 It has also had a historic role in political, cultural, and social changes.
-Iranian constitution revolution is one of the most important historic events in which bazaaris had an important role.
-Tehran Grand Bazaar has an elaborate architecture and structure as well.
+The Iranian constitutional revolution is one of the most important historic events in which bazaaris had an important role.
+Tehran Grand Bazaar has elaborate architecture and structure as well.
 The shops at rows are connected to each other by the arched roof and there are different alleys for each of the businesses.
 It also encompasses other traditional buildings such as coffee houses, zorkhaneh, bathhouses, mosques, and so forth.
 One could visit the old and historical restaurants and coffee houses in bazaar and enjoy having some delicious Persian food there.
 Tehran Grand Bazaar is close to Golestan Palace as well.
 Then, you will have the chance to visit one of the UNESCO world heritage sites and listen to the history of Tehran.

-Tabriz bazaar is the oldest bazaar in Iran and one of the oldest ones in the Middle East.
+Tabriz Bazaar is the oldest bazaar in Iran and one of the oldest ones in the Middle East.
 As a historic bazaar constructed and decorated with many arcades, red bricks, and stucco, it is registered as a priceless UNESCO World Heritage Site.
 It has been a place for commercial and cultural exchange since antiquity.
 Located on the Silk Road as one of the most fundamental east-west trade routes, Tabriz Historic Bazaar Complex embraces a series of covered brick structures and enclosed spaces each dedicated to a different function.

-Tabriz and its historic bazaar were famous when the city was capital of Safavid dynasty, later it lost its fame, but it remained as a commercial hub for centuries.
+Tabriz and its historic bazaar were famous when the city was the capital of the Safavid dynasty, later it lost its fame, but it remained as a commercial hub for centuries.
 It is one of the best traditional bazaars well known both as a place for commerce and a place for social gatherings, religious practices, and political movements.
-It is true to say Tabriz Historic Bazaar is one of the most important commercial, social, cultural, and architectural complexes among bazaars and over centuries, it is a place for people from different cultures to gather together in a unique environment.
+It is true to say Tabriz Historic Bazaar is one of the most important commercial, social, cultural, and architectural complexes among bazaars, and over centuries, it is a place for people from different cultures to gather together in a unique environment.
 As a fantastic example of a multi-functional complex, architectural structures are shaped by commercial activities.

 Vakil Bazaar (Bazaar-e-Vakil) located in Shiraz, the city of love and poetry, is one of the most beautiful bazaars in Iran.
-It was constructed about 200 years ago by the order of Karim Khan as the king of Zand period.
+It was constructed about 200 years ago by the order of Karim Khan the king of the Zand period.

 The Grand Bazaar of Isfahan

-The Grand Bazaar also known as the Qeysarrieh Bazaar is one of the historical bazaars of Iran located in Isfahan.
-Being adjacent to Naqsh-e- Jahan square as a UNESCO world heritage site and also as a reminder of the glory of the Safavid era, it is a must-see attraction in Isfahan.
+The Grand Bazaar is also known as the Qeysarrieh Bazaar is one of the historical bazaars of Iran located in Isfahan.
+Being adjacent to Naghshe Jahan Square as a UNESCO world heritage site and also as a reminder of the glory of the Safavid era, it is a must-see attraction in Isfahan.
 The Grand Bazaar is one of the oldest and longest roofed bazaars in Iran as well as the Middle East linking the old region of the city to its new one.
 The architecture of the Grand Bazaar of Isfahan enchants visitors with its elaborate details, vaulted roofs, and beautiful alleys.
-One need to stroll around to enjoy it all and to find out priceless handicrafts such as carpets, kilims, Minakari, and Qalamzani.
+One needs to stroll around to enjoy it all and to find out priceless handicrafts such as carpets, kilims, Minakari, and Qalamzani.
 The bazaar has many alleys and lanes.
-Each of the lanes is an entrance to many shops selling particular goods such as carpets, kilims, gold, silver, spices, herbs, handicrafts, etc. That is a great experience to walk along vaulted pathways, enjoy the scents and colors, watch and chat people, and buy some souvenirs in the Grand Bazaar of Isfahan.
+Each of the lanes is an entrance to many shops selling particular goods such as carpets, kilims, gold, silver, spices, herbs, handicrafts, etc. That is a great experience to walk along vaulted pathways, enjoy the scents and colors, watch and chat with people, and buy some souvenirs in the Grand Bazaar of Isfahan.

 Bazaars of Yazd

-Bazaars are the right place to enjoy and buy traditional handicrafts and souvenirs such as handmade jewelry, painted tiles, termeh, silk and wool handwoven fabric, pottery, carpets and rugs.
+Bazaars are the right place to enjoy and buy traditional handicrafts and souvenirs such as handmade jewelry, painted tiles, termeh, silk and wool handwoven fabric, pottery, carpets, and rugs.
 Darvazeh Mehriz Bazaar, Tabrizian Bazaar, Zargari Bazaar, Mesgari Bazaar, Panjeh Ali Bazaar, Haji Qanbar Bazaar, Qeisariyeh, and Bazaar-e-Khan are among the most significant bazaars of Yazd.
-Haji Qanbar Bazaar included in the Amir Chakhmaq cultural-historical complex is the oldest Bazaar of Yazd, and Qeisariyeh located between Khan square and Khan School is the most beautiful bazaar of Yazd.
-Qeisariyeh is among the most famous bazaars of Iran and it is protected by two exquisite wooden gates.
+Haji Qanbar Bazaar included in the Amir Chakhmaq cultural-historical complex is the oldest Bazaar of Yazd, and Qeisariyeh located between Khan Square and Khan School is the most beautiful bazaar of Yazd.
+Qeisariyeh is among the most famous bazaars in Iran and it is protected by two exquisite wooden gates.